kuberhealthy/kuberhealthy/cmd/ssl-handshake-check/README.md

 The check runs every 5 minutes (spec.runInterval), with a check timeout set to 3 minutes (spec.timeout).
 If the check does not complete within the given timeout it will report a timeout error on the status page.

+#### NOTE:
-Self-signed certificate checks are ***not*** currently supported by the handshake check.
-This functionality will be added in a future update.
+Self-signed certificate checks are not supported by this check.
+Please use the *ssl-selfsign-handshake* check for TLS handshake checks on self-signed certificates.

 #### SSL Handshake Check Kube Spec:
 ```yaml